Wynberg Boys' High School: Culture

 The WBHS music department boasts a large collection of bands that play a range of music from jazz to classical.
 Choir and band members are offered professional training.
 WBHS has three fundamental school bands: the Concert Band, the Steel Band and the Jazz Band, however also has smaller ensembles for guitarists and string players.
-With a nod to the Scottish history of the school, Wynberg is one of only a handful of schools that has a bagpipe band.
+With a nod to the Scottish history of the school, Wynberg is one of only a handful of schools in the country that has a bagpipe band.
 The Wynberg Boys' and Girls' High bands come together every year to form the Combined Band, playing at many inter-school events.

 Every year Wynberg Boys' High School holds a memorial day celebrating the school's founding.
 The school pays tribute to Wynberg Old Boys who died fighting in World War I, World War II and the South African Border War.
 In World War I, 42 Wynberg Old Boys were killed.